nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # D   NSg/J V/J     P     .
 V/C NPr   V/J    J    J/R       P    ISg/D NSg  P  NSg/V
 > what  was the matter with it        .
 There could  be     no      doubt that    it        had a   very turn  - up
 # NSg/I V   D   NSg/J  P    NPrSg/ISg .
 W?
 NSg/VX NSg/VX NPrSg/P NSg   N/I/C/D NPrSg/ISg V   D/P J    NSg/V .
 NSg/V/J/P
 > nose  , much  more        like        a   snout than a   real nose  ; also its   eyes were  getting
 # NSg/V .
-N/I/J NPrSg/I/V/J NSg/V/J/C/P D/P NSg   C/P  D/P NSg/J NSg/V .
+N/I/J NPrSg/I/V/J NSg/V/J/C/P D/P NSg   C/P  D/P J    NSg/V .
 W?
 ISg/D NPl  NSg/V NSg/V
 > extremely small     for a   baby  : altogether Alice did not   like        the look of the thing
 # J/R       NPrSg/V/J C/P D/P NSg/J .
 NSg        NPr   V   NSg/C NSg/V/J/C/P D   NSg  P  D   NSg
 > at        all       . “ But     perhaps it        was only sobbing , ” she thought , and looked into its   eyes